Infineon/mtb-example-xmc-ccu8-capture/README.md

    2. In the **Quick Panel**, scroll down, and click **\<Application Name> Program (JLink)**.

-3. Confirm that log messages appear as follows and the PWM output is available on the LED present on the kit.
+3. Confirm that log messages appear as follows and the LED present on the kit blinks.

    PWM Output GPIO Pins

-   - XMC1400 boot kit - P4.0
+   - XMC1400 Boot Kit - P4.0

-   - XMC4700 Rexax kit - P5.8
+   - XMC4700 Relax Kit - P5.8

    **Figure 1.
 Log Messages**